Strategies and tips to help you prepare for the next tax season

 - Do a final test run.
 After you’ve cleaned up all errors, do a final test run to ensure that all forms will be accepted.
 You’ll want to do a draft print job on a sample of your forms to make sure TIN data is masked, that other information is presented correctly and that forms include all relevant information, including inserts.

-With this advanced preparation and the right tax software, resources, and support from a trusted partner, you’ll be able to build on the lessons learned from an extraordinary tax year and be ready for a smooth year-end close next season.
+With this advanced preparation and the right tax software, resources, and support from a trusted partner, you’ll be able to build on the lessons learned from the previous tax year and be ready for a smooth year-end close this season.

 Expedite your tax preparation with tax software